enter search term and/or author name

 SNIP = Source Normalized Impact per Paper measures contextual citation impact by weighting citations based on the total number of citations in a subject field.

-We are pleased to inform you that the Journal on Computing and Cultural Heritage has been accepted by ISI to be included into the Science Citation Index Expanded and the Arts & Humanities Citation Index.
-Coverage will begin with V7(1) 2014, making the journal eligible for its first Impact Factor with next year’s JCR (2017).
+We are pleased to inform you that the Journal on Computing and Cultural Heritage has been accepted by ISI to be included into the Science Citation Index Expanded, as well as the Arts & Humanities Citation Index.
+JOCCH first Impact Factor with this year's JCR (2016) is of .500.

-This is an important achievement: the selection process by ISI is a very tough process and receiving ISI's IF qualification is a key result for JOCCH and its authors.
+This is an important achievement: The selection process is rigorous and receiving an Impact Factor is a key indicator of the quality of JOCCH and its authors.